AWS Client VPN: Default route gets sucked into VPN

 This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

-The mystery of suddenly being unable to connect to the internet
+The mystery of suddenly losing internet connection

-But in my environment it's fine.
+But it's fine in my environment.

 I have split tunneling enabled, but for some reason all my traffic is being sucked into the VPN.